asmblah/php-userland-heap-walker/README.md

   reference to its `PDOConnection`, but there is no way to access the `PDOConnection` from the `PDOStatement`.
-  It should be possible to use the [uopz extension](https://www.php.net/manual/en/book.uopz.php) to hook `PDOConnection->prepare(...)` and link back to it from the `PDOStatement`, however this must be done carefully to avoid preventing the `PDOConnection` from being GC'd.
+  It should be possible to use the [uopz extension](https://www.php.net/manual/en/book.uopz.php) to hook `PDOConnection->prepare(...)` and link back to it from the `PDOStatement` (in a future plugin for this tool, for example), however this must be done carefully to avoid preventing the `PDOConnection` from being GC'd.